-Because the count of patent applications is highly skewed and contains many zero observations, as shown in later discussions, the usual Poisson regression does not seem appropriate.
+Because the count of patent applications is highly skewed and contains many zero observations, as shown below, the usual Poisson regression does not seem appropriate.
 Special econometric techniques are again needed to take into consideration specific features of such dependent variables.
-In practice, mean-dispersion negative binomial regressions, so-called NB2 regressions (Winkelmann 2000; Cameron and Trivedi 1998), deal with the overdispersion issue in a parametric way but cannot accommodate excess zeros.
-To manage excess zero observations, we follow the strategy developed by Lambert (1992) and assume that zero observations in the data come from two different data generating processes: units that do not engage in innovation activities at all and those units that do innovate but fail to generate patentable innovations.7 This treatment allows us to distinguish the two types of zeros, which seems reasonable, according to the following logic.
+In practice, mean-dispersion negative binomial regressions, so-called NB2 regressions (Cameron and Trivedi, 1998; Winkelmann, 2000), deal with the over-dispersion issue in a parametric way, but cannot accommodate excess zeros.
+To manage excess zero observations, we follow the strategy developed by Lambert (1992) and assume that zero observations in the data come from two different data generating processes: units that do not engage in innovation activities at all, and those units that do innovate but fail to generate patentable innovations.
+This treatment allows us to distinguish the two types of zeros, which seems reasonable, according to the following logic.

-To get an idea of how two zerogenerating processes are modeled explicitly and separately, let us assume that one group of units is innovating and the other is noninnovating.
-Let the likelihood of a unit being noninnovating be p{ij} and the probability of a unit being innovating $1 - p{ij}$.
-With probability p{ij} , a unit's patent count is zero; with probability $1 - p{ij}$, the patent count is drawn from a negative binomial count data generating process.
-The full model can therefore be specified as where f_2 is a negative binomial density which mean function can be defined as in (1), and p{ij} is modeled as a Logit function of the unit's characteristics:
+To get an idea of how two zero-generating processes are modeled explicitly and separately, let us assume that one group of units is innovating and the other is non-innovating.
+Let the likelihood of a unit being non-innovating be $p{ij}$ ; and the probability of a unit being innovating $1-p{ij}$ .
+With probability $p{ij}$ , a unit's patent count is zero; with probability $1-p{ij}$ , the patent count is drawn from a negative binomial count data generating process.
+The full model can therefore be specified as: